-Kick Cancer was co-founded by one of our graduates, Season Johnson, NTP, Kari Uetz, MAEd and Leslie Johnson.
+Kick Cancer was co-founded by one of our graduates, Season Johnson, NTP, Kari Uetz, M.A.Ed., and Leslie Johnson.
 Their mission is to “empower through education — teaching the importance of real food, real health, and how to implement it into real life — both during and after treatment.”
-With the matching funds of NTA’s founder Gray Graham, the 2016 annual conference attendees helped raise over $6,000 for this inspiring organization.
+With the matching funds of the NTA’s founder Gray Graham, the 2016 annual conference attendees helped raise over $6,000 for this inspiring organization.

 FARM TO CONSUMER LEGAL DEFENSE FUND

-GRuB is a local non-profit offering programs that partner with youth and low-income people for training and tools to help build backyard & community gardens and food solutions.
-To date, they have built more than 2,300 gardens, and host workshops, training and resources to support communities and increase access to healthy food.
+GRuB is a local non-profit offering programs that partner with youth and low-income people for training and tools to help build backyard and community gardens and food solutions.
+To date, they have built more than 2,300 gardens.
+They also host workshops, training, and resources to support communities and increase access to healthy food.

 JENNIFER PECOT SCHOLARSHIP

-Many NTA members knew NTA Lead Instructor, Jennifer Pecot who passed suddenly earlier this February.
+Many of the NTA members knew NTA Lead Instructor, Jennifer Pecot, who passed suddenly in 2017.
 Jennifer was full of life and health and her sudden death rocked the NTA community.
-Jennifer was a shining light in the NTA community, inspiring many students with her infectiously positive presence, graceful care and deep understanding of Nutritional Therapy.
+Jennifer was a shining light who inspired many students with her infectiously positive presence, graceful care, and deep understanding of Nutritional Therapy.

-As many of us knew and loved her, NTA has set-up a new scholarship program, the Jennifer Pecot Legacy Scholarship which will carry her legacy for many years to come by providing an annual scholarship.
-If you would like to be a part of helping a future NTC/NTP who needs financial aid and remember Jennifer’s legacy with NTA, you may call in (360-493-0900) or send contributions to the NTA office made out to NTA/ Pecot Scholarship.
-Please send any checks to PO Box 354, Olympia, WA 98507.
+As many of us knew and loved her, the NTA has set up a new scholarship program, the Jennifer Pecot Legacy Scholarship, which will carry her legacy for many years to come by providing an annual scholarship.
+If you would like to be a part of helping a future NTC/NTP who needs financial aid and remember Jennifer’s legacy with the NTA, you may call in (360-493-0900) or send contributions to the NTA office made out to NTA/ Pecot Scholarship.
+Please send any checks to P.O.
+Box 354, Olympia, WA 98507.